How to Get an Ohio Insurance License

 Last updated:

-How to Get an Ohio Insurance License
+How to Get an Insurance License in Ohio

 The Ohio Department of Insurance has a 6-step process on how to become an insurance agent in Ohio.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Ohio insurance exam, and beyond.